karma-runner/karma/docs/dev/03-maintaining.md

 Being a maintainer of one plugin doesn’t mean you can’t contribute to some other plugins.
 In fact, you can be a maintainer of multiple projects.
-The main point is to have people who are familiar with the codebase and therefore can better decide what is a good change or not.
+The main point is to have people who are familiar with the codebase and therefore can better decide what a good change is or not.

 ## Becoming a maintainer
-If you are interest in becoming a Karma maintainer, start by triaging issues, reviewing pull requests and stop by at [gitter/karma-runner].
+If you are interested in becoming a Karma maintainer, start by triaging issues, reviewing pull requests and stop by at [gitter/karma-runner].
 Once we see you are helping, we will give you push permissions.
 Being a maintainer is not an obligation.
 You can help when you have time and be less active when you don’t.
 If you get a new job and get busy, that’s alright.